 - The Equality Act 2010

-- The Data Protection Act 1998, and
+- The Data Protection Act 2018 and UK GDPR, and

 - The Working Time Regulations.

-Managing absence at work
+Managing Absence at Work

-What are the legitimate reasons for leave of absence?
+What are the Legitimate Reasons for Leave of Absence?

 Employees may need to take a leave of absence for a number of valid reasons, including